Hina845/MEXC-API-Maintenance-Bypass/README.md

 # MEXC-API-Maintenance-Bypass

 I have a method for bypass the maintenance of MEXC futures API for placing and canceling orders.
 I will sell this method, both full code with JS or Python, or show how I can bypass it.
-There is no against-rule here, because my method will call exacly the API MEXC is providing.
+There is no against-rule here, because my method will call exactly the API MEXC is providing.

 Let say the price is 99 USDT, sweet isn't it?